x211321/RGB-Config-Acer-gkbbl-0/README.md

 RGB settings can be saved as profiles.
 Simply configure your prefered settings and click on the **Save as profile** button.
 The application will ask for a profile name and store it in the profile directory.

 ## Load profiles
 Saved profiles are listed in the profile list on the right side of the application.
 Click on a profile and press the **Load** button to restore the profile settings.
-Loaded profiles are **not** automatically applyed to the RGB device and must first be activated via the **Apply** button.
+Loaded profiles are **not** automatically applyed to the character device and must first be activated via the **Apply** button.

  * Profiles that are selected via the tray icon are directly applied and must not be activated separately.